Our assertiveness training courses will show you how to communicate your point of view clearly and confidently.

 This article contains other examples of assertive behaviours.

-Would head office is based in Guildford, Surrey,
+Our head office and main training centre is in Guildford, Surrey,

-Delegates interested in assertiveness training courses are often also interested in:
+Delegates interested in assertiveness training are often also interested in:

 |Customer Service Training||Management Training|